millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

     \end{array}
     \right].

-Because :math:`P` is a column stochatic matrix, as long as the entries of :math:`x_k` are non-negative and add up to one the entries of :math:`x_{k+1}` will also add up to one and be non-negative, and the Power Method becomes :math:`x_{k+1} = Px_k`.
+Because :math:`P` is a column stochastic matrix, as long as the entries of :math:`x_k` are non-negative and add up to one the entries of :math:`x_{k+1}` will also add up to one and be non-negative, and the Power Method becomes :math:`x_{k+1} = Px_k`.
 Therefore, we can generalize the equation to :math:`x_{k} = P^{k}x_0`.
 Like all iterative methods, as we increase the amount of iterations, the iterate becomes more and more accurate.